 Yes, but again, only in their plain form.
 This includes egg noodles, udon noodles, and the myriad varieties of pasta the world has to offer.
 The big thing to watch out for is possible allergic reactions.
-So limited instant noodles good for dogs.
+So limited instant noodles are good for dogs.

 How to tell if your dog has an allergic reaction to Noodles

-Other calories and junk food are two reasons why the answer to this question “a dog can eat Noodles” is not a simple “yes”.
+Other calories and junk food are two reasons why the answer to the question “a dog can eat Noodles” is not a simple “yes”.
 But another concern that owners may have when it comes to donating food in their pockets is the risk that they will have an allergic reaction.

 The noodles are usually made with simple ingredients such as flour, eggs, and water.
-The main factors to consider are eggs and flour, because sometimes they can trigger an allergic reaction.
+The main factors to consider are eggs and flour because sometimes they can trigger an allergic reaction.
 If your dog has a wheat allergy or corn intolerance, these are some of the most common symptoms to look for: itching, diarrhea, vomiting, or ringing in the ears.
 Always which may indicate ear disease, another sign of wheat Impatience.
 Be sure to contact your doctor immediately if your dog shows any abnormal signs, so the problem can be diagnosed quickly.

 When too much noodles are too much